What Is a Go-To-Market Strategy? And How to Create One

 Go-to-market success story: Apple’s iMac G3

-Later, Jobs described the unique value that the iMac G3 could bring consumers by citing its differences from competitors.
+Their strategy began with a presentation from then interim-CEO Steve Jobs.
+He described the unique value that the iMac G3 could bring consumers by citing its differences from competitors.
 Unlike other devices, which were slow, had bad displays, and often required a lengthy process to connect online, Jobs noted that the iMac had a much faster 3G chip, possessed a 15-inch display, and had a built-in internet port for a fast connection online.

+Afterward, he revealed the physical iMac G3 body itself, which had a unique egg-shaped design, a transparent case that could become illuminated, and featured an eye-catching blue called “Bondi blue.”
 “This is incredible compared to anything else out there.
 It looks like it’s from another planet – and a good planet.
-A planet with better designers,” Jobs joked to the audience of journalists, who responded with a chorus of laughter [4].
+A planet with better designers,” Jobs joked to the audience of journalists, who responded with a chorus of laughter [2].

 The presentation was a success and set off a $100 million dollar marketing blitz that reinforced Jobs’ talking points.
 While large inflatable Macs went up over select stores so customers knew where to buy them, television commercials were rolled out during prime-time shows to attract consumers who weren’t already techies.
 To reinforce the point that this was a new kind of computer, billboards and print ads read, “Chic.
-Not geek.
-[2]”
+Not geek [1].”

-The strategy was a huge success and ultimately saved the company from imminent failure.
 Apple’s success hinged on a go-to-market strategy that thoroughly understood its target market, clearly articulated its computer’s value proposition, featured a detailed marketing plan, and highlighted where consumers could purchase products.

 Article sources